- Music + Artists

 Martin Luther King, Jr. referred to Odetta as “the Queen of folk music”.
 President Bill Clinton presented her with the National Endowment for the Arts’ National Medal for Arts, and the United States Library of Congress honored her with its Living Legend Award.
 In 2009, Odetta was invited by Barack Obama to perform at his historic inauguration.

-Let’s celebrate one of the most-important figures in American folk music – on the anniversary of what would have been her 91st birthday – Friday, December 31st.
-Tune in throughout the day.
+Let’s celebrate one of the most-important figures in American folk music – on the anniversary of what would have been her 92nd birthday – born December 30, 1930 in Birmingham, AL.